MoonWorksInc/Bob-the-Scary/README.md

 # Bob-the-Scary
-A VERY goofy game I quickly made in pygame
+A VERY goofy game I quickly made in pygame.

+Note: the assets folder is located in _internal in any release.